emcd/python-lockup/README.rst

                                     lockup
 *******************************************************************************

-.. todo:: Add row of status icons.
+..
+TODO: Add row of status icons.

 Enables the creation of safer modules and namespaces with cleaner programming interfaces.